KZ 227

 Dr. Sarah Lennox is an Assistant Professor of Humanities at Massachusetts Maritime Academy where she teaches courses in nineteenth-century British literature, global Anglophone literature, and first-year composition.
 Her research focuses on representations of the human body in nineteenth-century science, pseudoscience, and literature.
 You can find her publications in Victorian Review, The Journal of Commonwealth Literature, Literature Compass, and The Wilkie Collins Journal.

 Christopher Maggio is an Assistant Professor of Humanities at the Massachusetts Maritime Academy.
-He has taught first-year writing and technical writing and has mentored first-time graduate assistants.
-His research interests include storytelling and antenarrative theory and their applications to community-based writing.
-He recently co-authored an article for a special issue of 'Communication Design Quarterly' on community-engaged research.
-When not teaching or writing, he enjoys exploring New England.
+He teaches technical writing, business communication, first-year writing, and writing about literature.
+He is currently the Writing Proficiency Exam coordinator.
+His research interests include community writing and creative writing.
+He recently co-authored an article in the collection 'WPA Advocacy in a Pandemic.'
+When not teaching or writing, he enjoys exploring New England with his family.

 Julie McMichen graduated from the Massachusetts Maritime Academy in 1985 with a Bachelor of Science in Marine Engineering and a U.S.C.G.
 3rd Assistant Engineer’s License.